United Way Worldwide

 To ensure families and individuals have the resources they need to achieve financial stability, United Way will:

-- Support increased access to work support programs and streamlined processes for critical public benefits
+- Support increased access to work training and support programs

-- Promote strengthening of financial literacy programs to help individuals avoid financial hardship and develop lifelong security
+- Strengthen financial literacy programs to help individuals avoid financial hardship and develop lifelong security

 HEALTH: Preventing Chronic Disease and Ensuring Access to Care

-To ensure families and individuals are able to live healthy lives, United Way will:
+To ensure families and individuals are able to live healthier lives, United Way will:

 - Support access to healthcare by connecting people to affordable, comprehensive health services